kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 </details>

 <details>
-<summary>Cilium Egress Gateway (via Floating IP)</summary>
+<summary>Cilium Egress Gateway (via Floating IPs)</summary>

 [Cilium Egress Gateway](https://docs.cilium.io/en/stable/network/egress-gateway/) provides the ability to control outgoing traffic from POD.

-Using Floating IP makes it possible to get rid of the problem of changing the primary IP when recreate (while change node type) the cluster node.
+Using Floating IPs makes it possible to get rid of the problem of changing the primary IPs when recreating a node in the cluster.

-To implement Cilium Egress Gateway feature, you need to define a separate nodepool (1 or more nodes) with the setting `floating_ip = true` in the nodepool configuration parameter block.
+To implement the Cilium Egress Gateway feature, you need to define a separate nodepool with the setting `floating_ip = true` in the nodepool configuration parameter block.

 Example nodepool configuration:
 ```